 But, feeling uncomfortable is okay.
 Don’t feel guilty or spoiled because of that.
 It gets easier with each new turn.
 Maybe you’ll find out that you’re not really that shy and that you actually like meeting new people.
 Or that you don’t really have that big of a problem with asking what you want – new surroundings and new situations help you discover some personal qualities that were buried somewhere deep inside your comfort zone.

 Keep in mind that even if you plan out everything perfectly, there will be times where you’ll maybe miss a train – so you’ll have to find accommodation for an extra night you’re staying there.
 Maybe you’ll get sick, and you’ll be obliged to stay in one place for more than you planned on staying.
 In relation to this – it’s an extremely smart move to find the right health insurance, especially if you plan on traveling to exotic countries.
-Be ready to be flexible and to improvise.
-If you’re a rigid person, these situations might cause you anxiety, which is very normal.
+Be ready to be flexible and to improvise, but take care of things that you can control.
+You can always learn some survival techniques and find an adequate anti-theft backpack.

 So, prepare an “anxiety toolbox” for yourself, which will help soothe your anxiety in these situations.
 It might be a body scan meditation or a grounding technique.
 What I find most effective for myself is to stop, take a deep breath, observe and list five things that are surrounding me.
 This brings me back to my rational self that tells me it’s going to be fine and what are the next steps (e.g. asking someone on the street for the nearest hostel).
 But, this is what works for me; you should find something that will soothe you the best.